20th Century Fox Records: Closure

-The label was active until 1981, being sold to PolyGram in early 1982.
+Managerial and operational control of the label were sold to PolyGram in April 1982; the company acquired its catalog in July.
 Oil magnate Marvin Davis, who had acquired 20th Century Fox, was not interested in the record company, hence its sale.
-All of its catalog and contracts for then-current artists including Stephanie Mills, Dusty Springfield and Carl Carlton were folded into and became part of the Casablanca label, which PolyGram had purchased in 1977.
+All of its catalog and contracts for then-current artists including Stephanie Mills, Dusty Springfield and Carl Carlton were transferred to Casablanca Records, which PolyGram had purchased in 1977.
+In 1986, PolyGram dissolved Casablanca Records, moving that label's entire catalogue to Mercury Records.

-Universal Music Group, the successor of PolyGram, now owns the old 20th Century-Fox Records catalog with reissues handled by Universal Music Enterprises (UMe), which took over distribution from Mercury, which Island Records absorbed in 2014.
+Universal Music Group, the successor of PolyGram, now owns the old 20th Century-Fox Records catalog with reissues handled by Universal Music Enterprises (UMe), on behalf of Mercury Records/Republic Records.
 Soundtracks that 20th Century Fox owned are controlled by Fox Music (now Hollywood Records) but are often licensed to other entities for reissues.

+Related record labels

-Fox Music Records
+Fox Music

 It was launched in 1992 as Fox Records in a joint venture with BMG Music.
 One of the artists of the label was Jamie Foxx.
 It folded again in 1995.

 Fox Music licensed music heard on Fox feature films or TV shows to other record companies.
 For example, the rights to the soundtrack of the film Titanic are licensed to Sony Music.
 Also, Glee cast albums are licensed to Sony Music's Columbia Records in a 50/50 venture with 20th Century Fox.
 These albums were issued using the 20th Century Fox TV Records imprint, which was launched in 2009 and distributed by Columbia.

 In 2019, Fox Music was absorbed into the Disney Music Group upon The Walt Disney Company's absorption of parent company 21st Century Fox.
 Disney Music Group is distributed by Universal Music, which owns the 20th Century Fox Records catalog.

+Festival Records

+Between 1961 and 2005, Australian label Festival Records was a subsidiary of News Limited.
+News Limited was the Australian arm of Rupert Murdoch's News Corporation, which between 1985 and 2013, owned 20th Century Fox.

+Restless Records

+20th Century Fox had a 20% stake in film production company Regency Enterprises during 1997–2019.
+Between 1997 and 2001, Regency themselves owned Restless Records, a rock-focused label that occasionally handled soundtrack albums for Fox/Regency co-productions.